alialkhatib/alialkhatib.github.io/_posts/2012-08-11-why-a-cultural-anthropologist-should-love-archaeology.md

 ---
 *I was a little drunk when I wrote this, sitting in a Beatles-themed dive bar in Quito while yelling over some Beatles hit to get this point across, so bear with me.
 Also, immediately afterwards we wandered into a bar where we danced with an English dude who I'm pretty sure was on cocaine.
 So my memory might be skewed by that whole experience.*

 I'm here in Ecuador getting ready to be staff on an archaeological expedition.
 There are times that I wonder to myself what the fuck I'm doing here, whether I belong here in the presence of a guy who gets passionate about stratification levels and dig units.
-It's not that I don't understand that stuff (which is obviously more than I can say for most people out there), but I'm definitely not immediately passionate about it.
+It's not that I don't understand that stuff (which is more than I can say for most people out there), but I'm definitely not immediately passionate about it.
 I admit, reluctantly, that I am **keen as fuck** to dive into a textbook Vanessa told me about recently, titled *Introduction to Statistics for Anthropologists*.

 More on that later, I'm sure.